 96. Lay-by agreements must be in writing etc.

-(1) A supplier of consumer goods who is a party to a lay-by agreement must ensure that:
+(1) A supplier of goods who is a party to a lay-by agreement must ensure that:

 (a) the agreement is in writing; and

 (b) a copy of the agreement is given to the consumer to whom the goods are, or are to be, supplied.